 As humans, the way we walk, step and run is far more than a personalized way of moving.
-When measured and analyzed properly, the details of a person’s gait give us valuable data.
-Monitoring gait can point to health impacts, from the likelihood of developing diabetic ulcers to optimizing elite athletics’ performance.
+When measured and analyzed properly and with the right equipment, the details of a person’s gait and plantar pressure give us valuable data.
+Monitoring gait can point to health impacts, from the likelihood of developing diabetic foot ulcers to optimizing elite athletics’ performance.

 Simply put, gait matters — and finding ways to measure it effectively can create improvements for your practice.